EduartHajko/AspnetMicroservices/README.md

 This repository prepared for the below udemy course.

-Screenshot_6

-UDEMY COURSE WITH DISCOUNTED - Step by Step Development of this repository -> https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?couponCode=FA24745CC57592AB612A

 See the overall picture of implementations on microservices with .net tools on real-world e-commerce microservices project;